privacyguides/privacyguides.org/docs/real-time-communication.md

 - Must not require sharing personal identifiers (phone numbers or emails in particular) with contacts.
 - Must use E2EE for private messages by default.
 - Must support E2EE for all messages.
+- Must have thoroughly documented encryption and security practices.
-- Must have a security whitepaper as well as a published audit from a reputable, independent third party.
+- Must have a published audit from a reputable, independent third party.

 ### Best-Case